NicolasDenoyelle/Hierarchical-monitors/README.md

 One can also implement its own performance plugin with this instructions:

 A performance plugin is a file with pattern name: `<name>.monitor_plugin.so` loadable with dlopen.
-The plugin must implement the (performance plugin interface)[./src/plugins/performance_interface.h].
+The plugin must implement the [performance plugin interface](./src/plugins/performance_interface.h).

 ## Events Reduction
 Events reduction can be done by defining arithmetic expressions of output or using a statistic plugins.